 - Debts incurred to pay fines and penalties;

 - Pension, profit sharing debts.

-- Call our attorney-staffed legal hotline.
+You can also call the Legal Hotline for Texansat (800) 622-2520.
+It is a lawyer-staffed legal hotline.
 Advice is free for Texans 60 and over or for anyone eligible for Medicare.

 This publication was made possible through grants from the State Bar of Texas Real Estate, Probate, & Trust Law Section and the Litigation Section.